Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Inside the Philipson mausoleum, Hoop Lane cemetery, London.
 Source

-Seemingly no space for coffins or even urns.
-Perhaps they are on the camera side of the Philipson mausoleum.
+Seemingly, the Philipson Mausoleum has little or no space for coffins.
+Perhaps they are on the camera side in this image of the mausoleum.
 But note how its floor look like a pool?
 See the drain in the centre?

 Water and gas-related infrastructure shows up surprisingly often in and around mausoleums.

 Metal item lying in front of the Dennis mausoleum, Clonbern, Co.
 Westmeath, Ireland.
-Source
+Source: The Mausolea & Monuments Trust

-Note the rod-like affair in the centre of the item.
+Note the rod-like affair in the centre of the metal item at front.

-Note how It resembles a valve.
-Especially with the different lengths of its handles.
+Note the different lengths of the item's two handles.
 One of them looks a little like a lever handle.

 A bit like this handle:

-We used to be familiar with cast iron valve technology.
-It was everywhere.
+We used to be familiar with cast iron valve handles.
+They were everywhere.

 In the scenario I'm proposing, lighter-than-air gas flowed out automatically when the long handle was push in towards the valve body.